 Licensed Addictions Therapist (LAT) Requirements

-- Earn a master's degree or higher in Chemical Dependency Counseling or Healing Arts; other mental health disciplines are generally accepted at the discretion of the Board with the following criteria:
+- Earn a master's degree or higher in Chemical Dependency Counseling or Healing Arts; other mental health disciplines are generally accepted at the discretion of the National Board for Certified Counselors with the following criteria:

 - Counseling theory (three hours)

 - Counseling practice (three hours)